 Language shapes care.
 When we acknowledge ketamine’s psychedelic-like effects, we get precise about set and setting inside our esketamine (Spravato) program:

 - Medical backbone.
-Esketamine (Spravato) is FDA-approved for specific indications and delivered under REMS in a clinically monitored Spravato clinic – REMs is an oversight entity that ensures that our staff are trained specifically for the provision of esketamine (Spravato) and any and all significant side effects are reported.
+Esketamine (Spravato) is FDA-approved for specific indications and delivered under REMS in a clinically monitored Spravato clinic – REMS is an oversight entity that ensures that our staff are trained specifically for the provision of esketamine (Spravato) and any and all significant side effects are reported.

 - Comfort by design.
 Lights low, minimal interruptions, and staff who know when to step in and when to step back.